-The periodic chatter between Alyx and Russel throughout the game is much nicer than just having hours of exploration without dialogue or plot development.
+The periodic chatter between Alyx and Russel throughout the game is much nicer than hours of exploration without dialogue or plot development.
 Their writing is decent, and it helps humanize them... in a minimal sense.
-Alyx is still totally nondescript and personalityness.
+Alyx is still totally nondescript.
 That reminds me: Alyx expresses fear in dark places early in the game, but not when heading into a battle with half a dozen Combine soldiers.
 That's backward.
 It's really rare to see a work of fiction in any medium where fear of battle is meaningfully portrayed.